Benefit Information for the period October 1, 2019 to September 30, 2020

 Dental - use this Form

-Vision for Faculty - use this Form
+Vision for Faculty and 10-month employees - use this Form

 Life - use the Beneficiary Change Form to make changes to your plan

 - New in 2018 for Blue Shield PPO plan: Ambulatory Surgery Center option

 - Chiropractic and Acupuncture benefits for the Kaiser HMO Traditional Plan

 - Health Savings Account with Optum Bank - FAQs and Guide.

 - Additional benefits for employees enrolled in a SISC medical plan include the Employee Assistance Program (EAP), expert medical opinions and 24/7 physician access.

 RETIREE BENEFITS - for retirees age 65 and over